 If you’re sick, your plasma can contain antibodies that attack the immune system.
 A machine can be used to remove the affected plasma and replace it with good plasma or a plasma substitute.
 This is also known as plasma exchange.
 The process is similar to kidney dialysis.

 Plasmapheresis also can refer to the plasma donation process, where the plasma is removed and the blood cells are returned to your body.

-Plasmapheresis can be used to treat a variety of autoimmune disorders, including myasthenia gravis, Guillain-Barre syndrome, and Lambert-Eaton.
-It can also be used to treat multiple sclerosis.
+Plasmapheresis can be used to treat a variety of autoimmune disorders including:

-During plasmapheresis treatment or donation, patients or donors rest on a cot.
-A needle or catheter is placed into a vein in the crux of whichever arm has the most robust artery.
+During plasmapheresis donation, you will rest on a cot.
+Then a needle or catheter will be placed into a vein in the crux of whichever arm has the most robust artery.
 In some cases, a catheter is placed in the groin or shoulder.

-Replacement or returned plasma flows into the body through a second tube that is placed in the arm or foot.
+Replacement or returned plasma flows into your body through a second tube that is placed in the arm or foot.